-- 4.8.1: High intensity non-residential development shall be located external to emerging and established residential neighborhoods and/or accessed on arterial and collector roadways. - 4.8.2: Recognize interstate interchanges as valuable resources for the location of more intensive commercial development pursuant to Policies1.20.3, 1.20.4, and other Goals, Objectives, and Policies of the Future Land Use Section. - 4.8.3: Permit consideration of commercial uses, including hotels and motels at intensities at or above the neighborhood serving commercial scale at locations with direct or adequate road access to interstate connectors.
-Development must be pursuant to a planned development (PD) zoning district, and is subject to all other applicable land development regulations. - 4.8.4: The development of commercial uses at interstate interchanges as planned, unified development on single tracts of land shall be encouraged to enable the use of common accesses, and to encourage other site design measures to minimize impacts to surrounding areas.
+- 4.8.1: High intensity non-residential development shall be located external to emerging and established residential neighborhoods and accessed on arterial or collector roadways. - 4.8.2: Recognize interstate interchanges as valuable resources for the location of more intensive commercial development pursuant to Policies 4.8.3, 4.8.4 and other Goals, Objectives and Policies of the Future Land Use Section. - 4.8.3: Permit consideration of commercial uses through a waiver to Commercial Locational Criteria including but not limited to, hotels and motels at intensities at or above the neighborhood serving commercial scale at locations with direct or adequate road access to interstate interchanges.
+Development must be pursuant to a planned development (PD) zoning district and is subject to all other applicable Land Development Code regulations and adopted policy direction of the Unincorporated Hillsborough County Comprehensive Plan. - 4.8.4: The development of commercial uses at interstate interchanges as planned, unified development on single tracts of land shall be encouraged to enable the use of common accesses, and to encourage other site design measures to minimize impacts to surrounding areas.